VENKATSAIDASARI/assignment2-DASARI/AboutMe.md

 ---
 # Data Structures
 > A data structure is a particular way of organizing data in a computer so that it can be used effectively.<br>
-For example, we can store a list of items having the same data-type using the array data structure.
+For example, we can store a list of items having the same data-type using the array data structure.<br>
 Let us have a look at this page [DataStructures](https://www.geeksforgeeks.org/data-structures/)
 ~~~
    {